 Any minor works well with a Bachelor of Science degree in Nursing.
-It is suggested that the student work with the Division of Nursing Chair should there be an interest in declaring a minor in a certain area.
+It is suggested that the student work with their faculty advisor should there be an interest in declaring a minor in a certain area.

 LOWER-DIVISION COURSES (TRADITIONAL AND SECOND DEGREE BSN AND BSN/PREMED TRACKS) (Nursing Core)